leoneckert/critical-data-and-visualization-spring-2020/README.md

 - [ ] Crystal: [Coffee And Code](https://crystal630.github.io/Datastory)
 - [ ] Daisy: [Happy 100,000 Times](https://qianyichen532.github.io/)

+Last words
+- class photo
+- the show
+- your were a pleasure to work with, thank you for taking part in this class :)

 Due Friday (2020/05/16):
 - Add a well-formated `README.md` file to your project.